sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 So, if the null hypothesit is true and there are no true group differences at all, you would expect the between group rank sums RSS\ :sub:`b` to be very small, much smaller than the total rank sums RSS\ :sub:`tot`.
-Qualitatively thit is very much the same as what we found when we went about constructing the ANOVA *F*-statistic, but for technical reasons the Kruskal-Wallis test statistic, usually denoted *K*, is constructed in a slightly
+Qualitatively this is very much the same as what we found when we went about constructing the ANOVA *F*-statistic, but for technical reasons the Kruskal-Wallis test statistic, usually denoted *K*, is constructed in a slightly